-Smoky blacks are the result of one cream dilution gene on a black horse.
+Smoky black is the result of one cream dilution gene on a black horse.
 Because one cream gene (heterozygous) does not affect black hair, there is not much effect when it is present on a black horse.
-However smoky blacks can be some very odd shades, especially when in weathered or
+However, smoky blacks can be some very odd shades, especially when in weathered or

 sun faded coat, and as a result are often mistaken for liver chestnut, brown, grulla, or dun.

 Historically this has caused many smoky blacks to be registered as one of those

 colors (or as simply "black", which does not accurately reflect the presence of

 the cream gene).
 All smoky blacks will have at least one cream dilute parent.Click on any picture to enlarge

 All of the various cream dilutes in the Morgan breed originate from the following four sources:

 1. The LU Sheep Ranch, where the color is possibly coming from Night Tide.

 a.
 Dawnglo (Night Tide X Ishawooa), 1939 palomino mare.
 Found in Californio, San Willidust, and Tio Lalo descendants.